2012 World Bodypainting Festival Video

 If Ingres’s Venus, fully naked, hangs as a treasured masterpiece in a museum, if it is acceptable for an artist to paint nipples on a canvas portrait of a naked model, why should I have to hide a model’s nipples in a body painting?
 We already had Demi Moore‘s nipples on the cover of Vanity Fair on newsstands twenty years ago (see http://wp.me/p1sRkg-6v), so why all the fuss still today?

-Although prudish, I am a liberal minded person, I admit that, and believe that we each should have the freedom to control how we use, display or decorate our own bodies.
-I think that the more that American women are given the opportunity to be topless (at the beach, for example) the less power there will be in the cultural insistence on women’s breasts as indecent sex objects (and it is that implication of indecency that bothers me, not the sexuality.)
+I believe that we each should have the freedom to control how we use or decorate our own bodies.
+And in regard to the freedom to display our bodies, I go along the lines of the way it’s handled on New York State beaches: “nude but not lewd”.
 In New York State a women can go topless any where that a man can, otherwise it is considered sexual discrimination.
 Just to know that this is the law is a good thing.
-There is topless sunbathing sometimes on some NY beaches, even fully naked men and women on some (“nude but not lewd” is the New York State Parks guideline on that.)
+It’s not overly taken advantage of.
+There is topless sunbathing sometimes on some NY beaches, even fully naked men and women on some, but that tends to be in generally understood areas of certain beaches (“nude but not lewd” is said to be the New York State Parks guideline on that.)
+I have thought that the more that American women are given the opportunity to be topless (at the beach, for example) the less power there will be in the cultural insistence on women’s breasts as indecent sex objects (and it is that implication of indecency that bothers me, not the sexuality.), but I am less certain of that than I was.
 Occasionally you’ll see a topless woman on a NY city street, usually for a political cause, like the topless women holding signs at the start of Occupy Wall Street that pundits used to ridicule the nascent movement and which John Stewart made fun of (he didn’t show them naked on TV, because even though he’s on a cable channel without any relevant FCC restrictions about that it’s just not done in the U.S. for fear of public outrage—but my local Comedy Central channel airs ads for a strip club just about every night during his show.)

-Regarding the public acceptance of nudity in body painting I believe that the best advocate for that acceptance is to expose the public to beautifully painted bodies, male and female in all shapes and sizes.
-Significantly, I think, there will be a step in the right direction at this year’s Face and Body Art International Convention (FABAIC http://www.fabaic.com/) in Fort Lauderdale as they have invited the general public to attend the body painting competition for the first time, on May 27.
+Regarding the public acceptance of nudity in body painting, the best advocate for that acceptance is to expose the public to beautifully painted bodies, male and female in all shapes and sizes.
+Significantly, I think, there will be a step in the right direction at this year’s Face and Body Art International Convention (FABAIC http://www.fabaic.com/) in Fort Lauderdale as they have invited the general public to attend the body painting competition for the first time, on May 27 (2012).
 That’s gotta be a good thing and I am looking forward to being there—though I expect nipple covers will still be required for the female models, we are not in Austria yet.

 Painting at the World Bodypainting Festival

-I also don’t want to leave anyone with the impression that all I got out of that class with Carolyn Roper in 2008 was a better understanding of nipples.
-I’ve enjoyed and profited by every class of hers I’ve taken.
-From my notes on that class, two great hints:
+As I don’t want to leave anyone with the impression that all I got out of that class with World-Champion body painter Carolyn Roper in 2008 was a better understanding of nipples, from my notes on that class here is one great insight into painting technique and a pro hint about caring for your model:

 1- All water based makeup colors sink in to the color beneath, so every color you paint on top of another will pick up a tint from the underlying color.
 It is especially true of white going on top of colors.
 So plan for this in how you lay down your background colors, and leave extra time to go over white highlights again at the end of the painting.